pulsarml/qa-challenge/README.md

 ## Tasks

 1. Run the tests in the 2 modes
-1. Figure out why the test is failing
+1. Figure out why one of the tests is failing
-1. Implement login flow
+1. Implement login flow (ask for a user/password if not provided)
 1. Move the login flow to a Cypress command so that it can be reused in other tests
-1. Using the login flow command, test whether the following 3 cards load correctly:
+1. In the second test, use the login flow command to authenticate and then test whether the following 3 cards load correctly:
    - Disponibilidad total
    - Anotación de paradas
    - Causas generales de paradas